 Elect hardworking, open, honest, servant leaders who fight for constituents first, rather than party puppets and political pickpockets who sit silent and do nothing but take our hard-earned tax money as salary

-Level the playing field with common sense reforms, such as fair, independently-drawn districts, secure elections, voter protections, equal third-party opportunities and anti-corruption campaign finance reforms
+Level the playing field with common sense reforms, such as fair, independently-drawn districts, secure elections, voter protections, equal unaffiliated and third-party opportunities and anti-corruption campaign finance reforms

 Protect freedoms from government control, religious persecution and restore nondiscriminatory law and order

 End the corruption, fraud, waste, and abuse that burdens taxpayers